 - Massif des Calanques – Not a town but a magnificent fjord-like coastline between Cassis and Marseille.
 Highly recommended for nature lovers.

-Other Cities in Provence
+Other Cities in the South of France

 - Marseille – A huge port city with the best seafood in France, incredible food, markets and restaurants for all budgets and a surprisingly pretty old town.